aditya-an1l/aditya-an1l/README.md

   - For research, I work with **R**, **LaTEX** and **MATLAB**

 - 💡 **Believes in the power of open-source projects that induce collaboration and community-driven initiatives.**
-    - I believe that Open Source and Collaboration catalyse the rate of advancements.
+    - I believe that Open Source and collaborative projects catalyses the rate of advancements.

 - 🌱 **Constantly learning and striving to improve.**
-    - I am competing with myself to become better at my craft.
+    - I am competing with myself to become better at my crafts.

 - 🤝 **Reach out** for any queries/feedback/communication
     - Email: aditya.anil.productions@gmail.com